The 26th Taro Okamoto Award for Contemporary Art

 (These two prize winners can exhibit a work in Taro Okamoto Memorial Museum)

-SelectionResults will be announced in the media.
-All works that pass the preliminary selection stage will be exhibited at the Taro Okamoto Museum of Art, Kawasaki from the middle of February to the beginning of April, 2021(scheduled) as The 24th Exhibition of the Taro Okamoto Award for Contemporary Art.
+◆Selection◆Results will be announced in the media.
+All works that pass the preliminary selection stage will be exhibited at the Taro Okamoto Museum of Art, Kawasaki from the middle of February to the middle of April, 2023(scheduled) as The 26th Exhibition of the Taro Okamoto Award for Contemporary Art.
 During the exhibition, there is a popular vote of preliminary selected works by the visitors.
 High-ranking artists will get a souvenir.

-- Artists with works nominated for “The 24th Exhibition of the Taro Okamoto Award for Contemporary Art” are responsible for the transportation and exhibition of their works.
-As well, it is recommended that the transportation, installation, and exhibition of work are to be completed within one day within a designated period.
+- Artists with works nominated for “The 26th Exhibition of the Taro Okamoto Award for Contemporary Art” are responsible for the transportation and exhibition of their works.
+As well, it is recommended that the transportation, installation, and exhibition of the work are to be completed within a designated period.
 The organizers shall not be liable for any loss or damages which may be incurred during the transportation and/or exhibition of the works.

 - Regarding the exhibition of the works, please consult with the museum staff and facility rules are to be strictly followed.